jsdw/angu/README.md

         '/': (a, b) => a.eval() / b.eval(),
         '*': (a, b) => a.eval() * b.eval(),
     },
-    // And define the precedence to be as expected:
+    // And define the precedence to be as expected
+    // (first in array => evaluated first)
     precedence: [
         ['/', '*'],
         ['-', '+']